 This lectureship recognizes an outstanding scientist who has made meritorious contributions to the field of cancer research and who has, through leadership or by example, furthered the advancement of minority investigators in cancer research.

-Dr. Brown is also praised for her dedication to promoting diversity within the scientific and medical workforce through her work in the Office of Diversity Programs at Memorial Sloan Kettering Cancer Center.
-These scientific achievements and commitment to the advancement of minority scientists clearly embody the AACR-Minorities in Cancer Research Jane Cooke Wright Memorial Lectureship’s mission.
+His achievements and his commitment to the advancement of minority scientists clearly embody the AACR-Minorities in Cancer Research Jane Cooke Wright Memorial Lectureship’s mission.

 - 2017: Carol L. Brown